xavierchia/xavierchia.github.io/_posts/2023-08-28-against-cheap-pleasure.md

 The biggest problem with cheap pleasures is that they make it so much harder, if not impossible, to engage in the more expensive pleasures.

 I've recently started paying more attention to this dynamic.
-Every day I wrote down what I did, what I ate, and how I felt.
+Every day I write down what I did, what I ate, and how I felt.
 Every morning and evening I record my wellness score on a scale from 1 to 10.
-It's just a subjective rating of good I feel.
+It's just a subjective rating of how good I feel.

 Without fail, the more cheap pleasures I engage in, the lower my wellness score the next day.
 It's not subtle at all.

-Without fail, I see that I wrote down comments like "constantly distracted", "low energy", "procrastinating" on these days.
+I always see that I wrote down comments like "constantly distracted", "low energy", "procrastinating" on these days.

 I simply don't feel like doing anything remotely challenging or uncomfortable on these days.